Blog

 How Cyolo Overcomes this Obstacle

-While this doesn’t cut out the upfront work of categorizing and mapping access onto users, it makes it much easier to maintain control and enforce least privilege once it’s set up.
+While this doesn’t cut out the upfront work of categorizing and mapping access onto users, it makes it much easier to maintain control and enforce least privilege access once it’s set up.

 Obstacle 2: Weak Identity Management